 On December 19, 1970, model, actor, singer and producer, Tyson Beckford, was born in Bronx, NY.
-His mother, Hillary Dixon Hall was Chinese-American and his father, Lloyd Beckford, was an Afro-Jamaican of Panamanian descent.
+His mother, Hillary Dixon Hall is American of Chinese-Jamaican heritage, and his father, Lloyd Beckford, is an Afro-Jamaican of Panamanian descent.
 The multi-talented Beckford is most well-known as a Ralph Lauren model and being named the greatest male model of all time by “Vogue Magazine.”

 Soon after Beckford was born, his mother relocated the family to Jamaica.
 They lived there for seven years before moving back to the Bronx, NY.
 His classmates often teased him about his looks when he was in school.

 Talent scout, Jeff Jones, has been credited with discovering Beckford in 1992 and recruiting him for the hip hop magazine, “The Source.”
 It wasn’t long before his exotic good looks attracted the attention of industry giants.